Skip to main content

 4. Create a pergola or gazebo

-Adding a pergola or gazebois a great option if you want a covering over your deck to limit sun and weather exposure.
+Adding a pergola or gazebo is a great option if you want a covering over your deck to limit sun and weather exposure.

 Gazebos have a functional roof that provides full weather protection.
 Pergolas have a slatted roof that only protects from sun exposure.

-• Reducing exposure from the sun
+• Reducing exposure to the sun

 • Providing additional protection from rain

-5. Build an outdoor kitchen areaOutdoor kitchen area with gazebo covering
+5. Build an outdoor kitchen areaoutdoor grill area with kitchen tools and composite deck custom built michigan

 An outdoor food preparation area is another fantastic way to entertain.